code-shaper/code-shaper-website/docs/concepts/monorepo-structure.md

 ## Background

-Many of the Code Shaper plugins are built with the assumption that the generators will be used within a monorepo.
-It is possible to use Code Shaper in a dedicated non-monorepo, however we recommend using a monorepo even if you house a single project in it.
-Monorepos give you a good structure to house other things like plugins and generators, while keeping the option to add more projects open.
+Code Shaper plugins are built with the assumption that its generators will be used in a monorepo.
+It is possible to use Code Shaper in a polyrepo (a repo that stores only one project), however we recommend using a monorepo – even if you house only a single project in it.
+Monorepos give you a good structure to house things like plugins, generators, and testing frameworks while keeping the option to add more projects if needed.

+Having said that, your monorepo doesn't have to be enterprise-wide, with hundreds of projects in it.
+A small group of related projects should be fine.

 This document describes the recommended structure for a monorepo.
-Please free to fine tune it based on your needs - all the plugins should work just fine.
+Please feel free to fine tune it based on your needs - all the plugins should work just fine.

-:::tip Other Monorepos
+:::tip Monorepo Choices

-While Code Shaper generates a [Turborepo](https://turborepo.org/) by default, any monorepo with the concept of _workspaces_ should work as well.
+Code Shaper uses [Turborepo](https://turborepo.org/) as its monorepo.
+However, any monorepo with the concept of _workspaces_ should work as well.
 Examples of such monorepos are
 [npm Workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces) and